 Drug Interaction Studies With SOLIQUA 100/33

-Due to their peptidic nature, insulin glargine and lixisenatide have no relevant potential to induce or inhibit CYP isozymes and therefore, no direct drug interaction is expected.
+Insulin glargine and lixisenatide have no relevant potential to induce or inhibit CYP isozymes and, therefore, no direct drug interaction is expected.

 Beyond the interaction studies performed with the individual components no additional interaction studies were conducted with SOLIQUA 100/33.